forgerlil/wd037RecapWeek/README.md

 7. Created controller functions to enable CRUD operations for our duck documents
 8. Created a middleware to enable error handling
 9. Created a middleware to validate incoming data (body and params)

+## Day 02

+### Scaffold frontend React application

+Goal is to scaffold a front end SPA with React to interact with our API Learning goals for this step are:

+- Using Vite
+- Revisiting hooks,
+- Routing with React Router DOM
+- Styling is done with Tailwind but learning it is not a necessity for these sessions
+- Network requests with Axios → better error handling
+- Components: NavBar, Layout, RubberDuckCard
+- Pages: Home, addDuck CreateDuck component → POST to backend API
+- Deployment

+### Step by step on how we achieved this:

+1. We created a new app scaffold with Vite, and installed react-router-dom, axios, react-toastify and tailwindcss
+2. Wrapped our App component with a Router component, and created our first routes (Home and AddDuck)
+3. Created a NavBar component and a Layout component to wrap our routes
+4. In our Home component we created a useEffect hook to fetch all ducks from our API
+5. Created a RubberDuckCard component to display each duck
+6. In our AddDuck component we created a useState hook to handle the form data, and a handleSubmit function to POST the data to our API
+7. Deployed our app to Netlify

+The remainder of the app was added at a later point, and is not part of the recordings.
+Feel free to check the remaining code!